-- A. Each student is required to take the professional core for a total of 59 hours. - B. Each student is required to take both elementary and secondary methods courses and intern in both elementary and secondary schools. - C. Each student is expected to choose an area of emphasis no later than the second quarter of the sophomore year: Adapted Physical Education, Elementary Physical Education, Athletic Coaching.
+- A. Each student is required to take the professional core. - B. Each student is required to take both elementary and secondary methods courses and intern in both elementary and secondary schools. - C. Each student is expected to choose an area of emphasis no later than the second quarter of the sophomore year: Adapted Physical Education, Elementary Physical Education, Athletic Coaching.